-Older adults are already subject to potentially harmful and even fatal health conditions, and substance abuse can significantly increase these risks.
+Older adults are already subject to potentially harmful and even fatal health conditions, and substance use disorder can significantly increase these risks.

 Addiction among older adults is often overlooked, but receiving treatment as early as possible for this chronic health condition is often essential to maintaining health while aging.